jorjitoNM/TFG_Client/README.md

 ## 🚀 What is NOMADA?

-NOMADA is a **revolutionary** 📱 location-based note-taking Android application that transforms how you capture and share experiences!
+#### Nomada is a **revolutionary** 📱 location-based note-taking Android application that transforms how you capture and share experiences!
-Create notes tied to specific places, discover hidden gems from other users, and build a social network around real-world locations! 🌟
+#### Create notes tied to specific places, discover hidden gems from other users, and build a social network around real-world locations! 🌟
 ---

 ## ✨ Amazing Features